 Golden says "All of anger management involves pausing."
 So stop.
 Breathe.
 Lower your voice when encountering difficult social situations or angry people so as not to make the situation worse.
 Give up the need to have the last word.

-Spread gratitude as if it is air or water, because it is that important.
+Spread gratitude like it's air or water, because it's that important.